The ODEP Alliance Initiative

 - Society for Human Resource Management (SHRM) March 14, 2019 to March 14, 2021

 Benefits of an Alliance

 There are many benefits to participating in an Alliance with ODEP.
-The agreements, which are signed for two years, help organizations to:
+The agreements, which are signed for two to three years, help organizations to:

 - Build trusting, cooperative relationships with the Agency.

 - Network with others committed to increasing disability employment.

 - Leverage resources to maximize workplace disability practices.